adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter8/testing.md

 ```

 All this test does right now is invoke the Repl so we can discover the under-the-covers identities of the various components of the page.
 Ensure you have built the Android project, then go to the Test Explorer and click **Run All** to discover the tests.
 The first thing you will note is that there are two sets of tests run - one for iOS and one for Android.
 The iOS ones will always fail because "iOS tests are not supported on Windows."
 That's why I'm only working with Android here.

+!!! warn "TO BE CONTINUED"
+    This section is incomplete.

 ## End to End Testing

+!!! warn "TO BE CONTINUED"
+    This section is incomplete.

+## Distributing your Mobile Client to Beta Users

+There are a number of services that will distribute your client applications to your beta users.
+Since I am working primarily within Azure and the Microsoft family of products, I'm going to use [Visual Studio Mobile Center][vsmc].
+As of writing, Visual Studio Mobile Center is in preview, but already supports a large number of highly desirable features.
+One of these features is beta distribution.
+To create an application:

+1. Sign in to [Visual Studio Mobile Center][vsmc-login].
+You will need to create an account if you have not already done so.
+2. Click **Add new** -> **Add new app**.
+3. Give your app a name and select the OS (iOS or Android) and Platform (Xamarin).
+4. Click **Add new app** at the bottom of the page.

+!!! tip "Create two apps if you distribute both iOS and Android apps"
+    If you are distributing both an iOS and an Android app, you will need to create two apps - one for the iOS edition and one for the Android edition.

+At this point, the cloud infrastructure necessary to handle the mobile client app is created.
+We can move on to the distribution phase.
+We need to create a group and invite some beta users to our group before doing a distribution:

+1. Click the **Distribute** icon (it looks like three arrow pointing up if your menu is collapsed).
+2. Click **New Group**.
+3. Name your group something like **Beta Testers**.
+4. Enter a comma-delimited list of email addresses to invite users to join the group.
+5. Click **Create Group**.

+!!! tip "Collect and register UDID for iOS Distribution"
+    Another quirk of the iOS ecosystem.
+You will need to [register the UDID][9] for each iOS beta tester.
+Apple does not allow software to be installed on non-registered devices except via the App Store.

+A group called `Collaborators` is created and maintained by default.
+This contains a list of people whom you are collaborating with via Visual Studio Mobile Center.
+The APK or IPA file must be generated first.

+*  Open your solution in Visual Studio 2017.
+*  Select the **Release**, **Any CPU**, **TaskList.Android** configuration in the menu bar (for Android).
+*  Right-click the TaskList.Android project and select **Rebuild**.
+*  Once the build is complete, click **Build** -> **Archive...**.
+*  Once the archive is created, click **Open Folder**.

+The process is similar for iOS.
+You must build for a device and will only be able to distribute to registered devices.
+Now that we have an APK file:

+1. Return to the [Visual Studio Mobile Center][vsmc-login] and select your app.
+2. Click **Distribute** in the left-hand sidebar.
+3. Click the group you created.
+4. Click **Distribute new release**.
+5. Drag and drop the APK file from the open folder to the landing area (or click upload and find your APK file).
+6. Wait for the APK file to be uploaded.
+A thin blue bar above the landing area is used to indicate progress.
+7. While you wait, type in some release note into the box provided.
+8. Click **Next**.
+9. Click **Next** again, as the group is already selected.
+10. Click **Distribute**.

+Your beta testers will now get an email telling them there is a new app available and how to download it.

 <!-- Images -->
 [img1]: img/test-explorer.PNG